bmacarini/viaCEP-Integration-POC/README.md

 3. The response is deserialized into a strongly typed Apex object.

+## 🏗️ Integration Architecture

+The integration with the public **ViaCEP** API was implemented to automatically populate address data in **Accounts, Leads, and Contacts** based on the ZIP code provided by the user.

+The flow works as follows:

+1. The user enters a **ZIP code** in a Salesforce record.
+2. An **Apex Controller** is triggered to perform the HTTP request.
+3. The **ViaCEP service** returns a JSON response with the address details.
+4. Apex processes the response and updates the corresponding fields (street, neighborhood, city, state) on the record.

+### Architecture Diagram

+    Salesforce User --> UI [Lightning Interface / Form] UI --> ApexController [Apex Controller]
+    ApexController --> HTTP Callout [ViaCEP API]
+    ViaCEP --> ApexController
+    ApexController --> Salesforce DB [(Objects: Account, Lead, Contact)]

 ## ✅ Unit Tests
 - ViaCEPServiceTest validates success and error scenarios.
 - Covers both valid and invalid CEPs.